Enjoy a traditional Christmas here at the Fleece Inn.

 (hot supper at 10pm included in NYE tickets)

 Pub open all day, food 12 – 7pm

-On Monday, Tuesday & Wednesday evenings, 4th – 20th December, enjoy a magical dining experience with a festive twist as we ditch the electric lighting for candle light only.
+On Monday, Tuesday & Wednesday evenings between 2nd & 18th December, enjoy a magical dining experience with a festive twist as we ditch the electric lighting for candle light.

 The roaring open fires and twinkling decorations add to the atmosphere, the perfect accompaniment to our festive menu, real ales and fine wines.

 Always popular – Call 01386 831173 or book online.

 Bring your party to our party on 6th & 14th Dec – Book into the Barn for our Christmas Street Food Party